chrisrude/oobabot/docs/CONTRIBUTING.md

 For tests, you can run them with `poetry run pytest`.
 This will run all the tests in the `tests` directory.
 If you want to run a specific test, you can do so with `poetry run pytest tests/test_file.py::test_function`.
 You can also run a specific test class with `poetry run pytest tests/test_file.py::TestClass`.

+### Updating Dependencies

+From time to time additonal dependencies will be added.
+You can easily update your local environment with `poetry install`.
+This will update all dependencies, including dev dependencies.

 ## Coding Guidelines

 The project is built to support Python 3.9 and higher.
 It uses [poetry](https://python-poetry.org/) to build and package with.
 It uses [black](https://github.com/psf/black) for code formatting, with assistance from isort and flake8.
 It uses [pytest](https://docs.pytest.org/en/stable/) for testing.